 Why joining a multi-professional primary care team?
 An empirical study, joint work with Agnès Gramain

-How sharing damages among multiple injurers?
-A literature review, joint work with Sarah Van Driessche (in French)
+How to share damages among multiple injurers?
+A literature review, joint work with Sarah Van Driessche